 You do not have to complete this box.
-For details, see Notice 2008-115, available at IRS.gov/irb/ 2008-52\IRB#NOT-2008-115.
+For details, see Notice 2008-115, available at IRS.gov/irb/ 2008-52 IRB#NOT-2008-115.

 If you complete this box, enter the total amount deferred during the year of at least \$600 for the nonemployee under all nonqualified plans.
 The deferrals during the year include earnings on the current year and prior year deferrals.
 For additional information, see Regulations sections 1.409A-1 through 1.409A-6.
-See the instructions for box 14, later.
+See the instructions for box 15, later.

-For deferrals and earnings under NQDC plans for employees, see the Instructions for Forms W-2 and W-3.
+For deferrals and earnings under nonqualified deferred compensation (NQDC) plans for employees, see the General Instructions for Forms W-2 and W-3.